Booligoosh/codetheweb.blog/_posts/2017-12-07-fullscreen-image-hero.md

 ```
 The body has a default margin, which we do not want interfering without image header, which is why we have set it to 0.
 The reason that we have set the `font-family` to `sans-serif` is so that you're not stuck with Times New Roman &#128540;

-You can actually set the text to be in any font you want, but it gets a little more complicated - I will go into that in a [later article][fonts].
+You can actually set the text to be in any font you want, but it gets a little more complicated - I will go into that in a [later article][font-family].

 ## Hero positioning and sizing